Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 What are some of the first safety hazards as waters recede and clean up begins?

-OSHA fact sheets raise the risk of heat exhaustion, and the need for sunscreen, frequent rest breaks, and abundant potable water and Gatorade if possible.
+OSHA fact sheets raise the risk of heat exhaustion, and the need for sunscreen, frequent rest breaks, and abundant potable water.
 Toilet and hand wash facilities must be made available.
 Over-exertion and problems associated with working in the water, including concealed holes and snakes, are a problem.

 First-aid kits should be available because of the increased risk of infection, and hand washing should be practiced more so than usual.
 Additional first aid and CPR training may be necessary.
 Preliminary inspections of worksites for stability, electrical hazards, and flood risk are essential.
 Architectural and engineering guidance may be necessary.
 Fire protection and trenching are obvious areas of risk.

 Even where specific chemical hazards are not apparent, waterproof boots or steel-toed shoes may be necessary, as well as gloves, long pants, and safety glasses.
 Sneakers and soft shoes are almost certainly not acceptable.
-Dust respirators may be necessary if working in a moldy building or otherwise exposed to fungi (don’t forget to train your employees on respirator use, including required fit testing).
+Respirators may be necessary if working in a moldy building or otherwise exposed to fungi.
 Electrical hazards are especially an issue.
 Electric Work Practices training to recognize and avoid electrical hazards may be essential.
 Likewise, more fire extinguishers and basic training may be required than under usual circumstances.

 The key is for employers to insist that their supervisors and employees take the time to analyze each job, meet regarding the work, ensure that employees are trained, and then follow procedures to the letter.
 As an example, electrocutions, falls, and injuries associated with utility poles and tree limbs are always a risk to telecommunications, utility, and construction workers; but even skilled linemen may cut corners when faced with a disaster of the magnitude of a hurricane.